 Schuyler Hospital has instituted a tobacco-free hospital program.
 Our tobacco-free program means that there is no area in or around the hospital or our grounds in which patients, visitors, or employees may smoke.

-Cold drink and snack vending machines are located near the emergency entrance and on the lower level at the elevator.
+Cold drink and snack vending machines are located near the emergency entrance and on the lower level at the elevator, as well as around the corner from Med/Surg.
 A hot beverage machine is also available on the lower level.
 The vending machines are also equipped to take credit and debit cards.
-Coffee is available to visitors in the cafeteria during regular hours.

 Visitor parking is provided in front of the main entrances of the Hospital and Seneca View.
 “No parking” and “handicapped parking” signs must be observed at all times.